Research Grant Information 2023

 How the program works- To confirm that the money has been spent in accordance with the budget, grant recipient(s) will be required to:

-- submit the WAIER Grant Acquittal Form within 30 days of the completion of the project;
+- Submit the WAIER Research Grant Acquittal Form within 30 days of the completion of the project; and

 If successful, applicants will be required to: